VenkMallikarjun/BENPPy/README.md

                             incSubject,             # Bool denoting whether or not to include subject/run terms in model to be fit.
 Defaults to False. subQuantadd,            # List of strings denoting which parameters to add to the 'Treatment' values to give subject-level quantification.
 Defaults to [''].
                             ContGroup,              # Bool denoting whether treatment variable specified in experimental_peptides headers is treated as a single continuous variable rather than multiple levels of a categorical variable.
 Defaults to False. random_effects,         # List of strings denoting which effects will be sampled from a Gaussian with a mean of 0.
 E.g. ['Peptide','Donor'].
-Defaults to ['']. nChains,                # Integer denoting how many chains to run for each protein.
+Defaults to ['All']. nChains,                # Integer denoting how many chains to run for each protein.
 Chains are run in parallel.
-Defaults to 1.
+Defaults to 3.
                             )